emrysr/site-sync/README.md

 ---
 ## #REQUIRED
 <pre>
-commands used:    ssh,pv,mysqldump,printf,zcat and rsync ssh config:       The variable SSH needs to match a section of ssh config to
+commands used:    ssh,pv,mysql,mysqldump,printf,zcat and rsync ssh config:       The variable SSH needs to match a section of ssh config to
                   to to enable rsync to connect without prompting. rsync defaults:   Does not delete files